 Montessori and Discipline

 Maria Montessori's approach to discipline was based on the concept of "normalization".
 When the child is "normalized" or free of distractions and able to concentrate on the skills he is in need of practicing, misbehavior does not occur.
 Only when the child is frustrated or distracted does improper behavior occur.
-With this idea as a basis we have built our disciplinary approach incorporating the techniques of many other authors (notably, Jane Nelsen's Positive Discipline, Rudolph Dreikurs' Children the Challenge and Faber and Mazlish's How _to Talk So Kids Will Listen).
+With this idea as a basis we have built our disciplinary approach incorporating the techniques of many other authors (notably, Jane Nelsen's Positive Discipline, Rudolph Dreikurs' Children the Challenge and Faber and Mazlish's How to Talk So Kids Will Listen).
 Montessori Parenting by Sonnie McFarland is the latest in the long line of parenting books.
 We feel Sonnie has beautifully summarized the rationale of parenting.
-Let any teacher know if you are interested in obtaining a copy.

 We start off the school year with very few classroom rules and add them as they are needed, often with the children deciding on what the new rules should be.
 Every rule has a purpose and every child is aware of that purpose.
 When rules are broken we employ logical consequences.
 For example, if a child is misusing equipment, the equipment is removed from her immediate use and the child is directed toward something more suitable.
 If the pink tower is being knocked about we direct the child to a hammering activity.
 If an Elementary child misuses work time he may have to spend some play time getting caught up.
 Rules are designed to protect the right of the child to work in a safe, distraction-free environment.
 While we are striving to provide a "fail-safe" environment, in which the child's self confidence is continually being reinforced by her own successes, we allow her the opportunity to learn from her own mistakes with as little adult interference as possible.
 When a dispute arises we ask even the youngest child to "use words" to tell the other child how he feels.